thegetty/quire-docs/content/documentation/multiformat-output.md

 EPUBCheck will output a list of any errors or warnings that exist in your file.
 Only the errors need to be addressed for the file to be considered valid by most e-book vendors.
 Warnings are optional.
 Errors will be referenced by filename and line number.
 The filenames will be internal EPUB naming and not correspond to anything in your markdown project files.
 See the tip below for looking inside the EPUB file to track down the source of these listed errors.

 {{< q-class "box tip" >}}
-- Look inside an EPUB file by opening it in a text editor like Atom, or by mannually changing the file suffix to ZIP and uncompressing the file.
+- Look inside an EPUB file by opening it in a text editor like Atom, or by manually changing the file suffix to ZIP and uncompressing the file.
 Just note that you can’t/shouldn’t make change to an EPUB file this way.
 Rather, make changes in the source markdown and YAML files of your project and re-output the EPUB file.
 {{< /q-class >}}

 ### EPUB Styles